-- 8.2.1 The level of economic activity as measured by GNP: for a given set of tax rates the actual revenue depends on the level of industrial output since this in turn determines personal incomes and company profits. - 8.2.2 The proportion of GNP represented by the public sector. - 8.3 The Ecology Party accepts that in a situation of high population density and technological complexity the public sector is bound to represent a high proportion of GNP-currently about 40% (depending on how it is defined) but in the longer term we aim for a reduced population and a simpler life style which will allow a substantial reduction in the proportion of GNP consumed in the Public Sector. - 8.4 In the longer term, we anticipate a reduction in the income available to Government and we must start to plan now the more cost effective forms of service needed in the future, as well as face the current urgent need for economies. - 8.5 The largest single item of expenditure is Social Security which the Ecology Party aims to replace by the National Income system. (see SOCIAL WELFARE) In an equilibrium economy the cost of this item must be balanced by an equivalent sum in taxation.
-During the transitional period tax rates will have to be monitored and revised upward as employment patterns re-adjust to the flexibility made possible by the National Income Scheme, and to the reduced employment requirements of the sustainable society. - 8.6 The next largest item is education.
+- 20540 In the longer term, we anticipate a reduction in the income available to Government and we must start to plan now the more cost effective forms of service needed in the future, as well as face the current urgent need for economies. - 20550 The largest single item of expenditure is Social Security which the Ecology Party aims to replace by the National Income system.
+(See SOCIAL WELFARE).
+In an equilibrium economy the cost of this item must be balanced by an equivalent sum in taxation.
+During the transitional period tax rates will have to be monitored and revised upward as employment patterns rere-adjust to the flexibility made possible by the National Income Scheme, and to the reduced employment requirements of the sustainable society. - 20551 The next largest item is education.
 (See EDUCATION).
 A principal saving could be made by the full integration of schools with their community, allowing more efficient and intensive use of buildings.
-Greater involvement of parents, volunteers and part-time staff should reduce the wages bill. - 8.7 Health and personal social services cost only a little less than Education at present.
-The Ecology Party believes that self sufficient and self governing communities will be intrinsically more healthy and will be intrinsically more healthy and will encourage a more responsible and self-reliant attitude of mind greatly relieving the burden on the Health Service and enabling a major reduction in Social Services. - 8.8 Defence costs are similar in size to Health and the Ecology Party proposes drastic cuts and a radically different approach to defence in future (See DEFENCE). - 8.9 Housing is one of our greatest social priorities and the need for better insulation standards means that Housing will become a more expensive item in the short to medium term. - 8.10 Agriculture, fisheries and food are currently a fairly modest item and the Ecology Party's policies will require a considerable increase in thie area (See AGRICULTURE)
+Greater involvement of parents, volunteers and part-time staff should reduce the wages bill. - Health and personal social services cost only a little less than Education at present.
+The Ecology Party believes that self sufficient and self governing communities will be intrinsically more healthy and will encourage a more responsible and self-reliant attitude of mind greatly relieving the burden on the Health Service and enabling a major reduction in Social Services.

-8.11 The aim should be to balance income with expenditure, but the high level of interest servicing the National Debt indicates a need to generate a surplus of income over expenditure in the medium term.
+- 20553 Defence costs are similar in size to Health and the Ecology Party proposes drastic cuts and a radically different approach to defence in future.
+(See DEFENCE). - Housing is one of our greatest social priorities and the need for better insulation standards means that Housing will become a more expensive item in the short to medium term. - 20555 Agriculture, fisheries and food are currently a fairly modest item and the Ecology Party's policies will require a considerable increase in this area.
+(See AGRICULTURE). - The aim should be to balance income with expenditure, but the high level of interest servicing the National Debt indicates a need to generate a surplus of income over expenditure in the medium term.
 The present high inflation is reducing the National Debt by eroding the value of the money borrowed and the fixed interest payments, but the high rates of interest partly discount this effect.
 If inflation can be overcome, then the only way of reducing the debt service payments is by generating a surplus.